 Identifying Team Strengths

 Helping individuals to identify their strengths at a time like this can go some way to creating a sense of certainty, control and autonomy which is difficult to find elsewhere.
-Helping teams to pinpoint their collective strengths and to provide guidance on how individual strengths can best be deployed to the benefit of the team can provide a sense of group identity, purpose and meaning – widely regarded as being the single most important component in high performing teams.
+Helping teams to pinpoint their collective strengths and to provide guidance on how individual strengths can best be deployed to the benefit of the team can provide a sense of group identity, purpose and meaning – widely regarded as being the single most important component in building high performing teams.

 When taking teams through this process of ‘strengths discovery and application’, we use our ‘4 As’ model: Awareness, Action, Agility and Achievement.
 We ask individuals to complete Strengthscope™ first, to provide a common language and understanding around their individual strengths.
 This forms part of the ‘Awareness’ stage.
 At their first workshop, the team then explore their most significant individual strengths and ‘showcase’ these to other team members, asking the rest of the team to ‘call on them’ for particular strengths that they possess which can benefit other team members.